dipolexchange/docs/docs/intro.md

 See for yourself:

 + Check out these DipoleSwap security audits:
-    + Certik’s security audit of DipoleSwap and Certik's Shield insurance
-    + Slowmist's security audit of DipoleSwap
+    + TrustLook's security audit of DipoleSwap

 + Transparent:
     + We’re built on open-source software: our site and all our Smart Contracts are publicly visible for maximum transparency.
-    + Our contracts are verified on PlatScan so you know that what you see is what you get: 1 2 3 4 5
+    + Our contracts are verified on PlatScan so you know that what you see is what you get

 + Security best practices:
-    + The chefs use multisig for all contracts.
     + Our contracts’ time-locks give you peace of mind.

 **Sounds like fun?**

 **Then get flipping!** 🐰 🥞